ingolia-lab/turbidostat/docs/sterilization.md

 ### Sterilizing the Growth Chamber

 The growth chamber can be sterilized in advance of an experiment.
-The sterilized growth chamber can be placed in a warm room in order to equilibrate the temperature prior to use.
+Once sterilized, the growth chamber can be placed in a warm room in order to equilibrate the temperature prior to use.

 1. Fill the humidifier flask with >200 ml deionized water
 1. Insert the stopper into the flask and close the air inlet with a female Luer cap